facebookHow Much CPF Do I Need To Retire When I Turn 55?

 Retirement Sums for Members Reaching Age 55 In The Respective Years

-I can’t help but wonder what CPF savings I would have when I turn 55 years old.
+I can’t help but wonder how much CPF savings I would need when I turn 55 years old.

-TL;DR: How Much Do You Need in My CPF When You Turn 55 Years Old?
+TL;DR: How Much Do You Need in Your CPF When You Turn 55 Years Old?

 Long story short, as a 30-year-old in 2024, you need about $486,410Ā for the Full Retirement Sum (FRS)Ā before you can withdraw the excess money.